HOQU Price Tops $0.0043 (HQX)

-HOQU (CURRENCY:HQX) traded 4.9% lower against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on May 10th.
-One HOQU coin can now be bought for approximately $0.0043 or 0.00000007 BTC on major cryptocurrency exchanges.
-HOQU has a market cap of $721,996.52 and approximately $3.18 million worth of HOQU was traded on exchanges in the last 24 hours.
-During the last week, HOQU has traded 11.6% higher against the U.S. dollar.
+HOQU (CURRENCY:HQX) traded down 4.4% against the dollar during the 1 day period ending at 7:00 AM Eastern on May 13th.
+During the last week, HOQU has traded 5% higher against the dollar.
+One HOQU coin can currently be purchased for about $0.0043 or 0.00000009 BTC on popular cryptocurrency exchanges.
+HOQU has a total market cap of $728,975.04 and approximately $6.06 million worth of HOQU was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.